eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/s-certificate-transparancy.md

 such measures, the visibility provided by CT would not translate into effective protection.

+- Should there be a process, besides the CT log, to handle misbehaving CA’s e.g. exclusion from Trusted Lists?

 There might be other questions to be considered regarding Certificate Transparency?

 ## 4  High Level Requirements